The exact cause of polycystic ovary syndrome (PCOS) is not known.

 Raised levels of testosterone

-Testosterone is often thought of as a male hormone.
+Testosterone is often considered a male hormone.
 But all women usually produce small amounts of it.
-Women with PCOS may make more testosterone than usual.
-This causes many of the symptoms of PCOS.

 Raised levels of luteinising hormone (LH)